ivam3/i-Haklab/README.md

 - i-Haklab: it is the main command that helps to update and use i-Haklab with automations of various processes such as the installation/uninstallation of tools, visualization of user guides for the tools, download of hacking books, access to the community tutorials, payload creation automation, metaploit handler activation, brute force attacks, phishing among others.

 - run: facilitates the execution of all external tools adapted to Termux by i-Haklab.
-Termux natives such as nmap hydra metasploit run directly.
+Termux natives such as nmap run directly.

 - LOCALHOST: returns the private ip of your local network